HL7/davinci-deqm/source/pages/mrp.md

 ### Data Exchange Using The Submit Data Operation
 {:.no_toc}

-Provider will use the Submit Data operation to submit a MeasureReport and the referenced resources required by the payers as supporting evidence to provide the MRP attestation to the payer.
+The Provider will use the Submit Data operation to submit a MeasureReport and the referenced resources required by the payers as supporting evidence to provide the MRP attestation to the Payer.
 Note that the Collect Data and Subscription Operations are not supported for this use case.

 The technical Workflow is outlined in the following figure.
 The parts outlined in red are the actual FHIR transactions that are the focus of this Guide and are described in detail in the following sections: